 National Domestic Violence Hotline: (800) 799-7233

 Mahanaim performs a campus climate assessment of students every two years as required by New York State Education Law 129B, Section 64445.
-This survey will be held in fall semester with the outcomes reported at the meeting of the Advisory Committee on Campus Security.
+Mahanaim will administer the student campus climate survey in August 2023.
+A summary of the results will be posted here.

 Campus Security Report